cdric/yahoomobileacademy-yahooCarpoolApp/README.md

        - Move all strings into res folder
  - Update the action bar for both driver and passenger to include the Facebook icon of the authenticated user
     - FIXIT: Code is there but the actionBar does not render.

+Version 0.04 (2/20/2014)
+ - Bug fixes
+    - Fix bug prevent to store large FacebookId into Parse
+    - Fix bug preventing users to access all data store into Parse
+ - Implement progress bars for notification and ride search fragments
+    - Create AsyncTasks to put process outside of the main UI Thread

 Version 0.03 (2/19/2014)
  - Implement story for the Driver to accept/reject passengers for his ride